-6.1 Idealized 1%/yr run

-- a) Measure transient climate sensitivity. - b) Evaluate model response under idealized forcing (without the complications of aerosols, land-use changes, etc.) - c) Compare to previous CMIP model results (e.g., CMIP3 results). - d) For models with full representation of the carbon cycle, the surface fluxes of CO2 will be saved in order to calculate allowable emissions implied by the prescribed changes in atmospheric CO2 and the uptake/release of CO2 by the oceans and terrestrial biosphere.
+- 6.1 Idealized 1%/yr run - a) Measure transient climate sensitivity. - b) Evaluate model response under idealized forcing (without the complications of aerosols, land-use changes, etc.) - c) Compare to previous CMIP model results (e.g., CMIP3 results). - d) For models with full representation of the carbon cycle, the surface fluxes of CO2 will be saved in order to calculate allowable emissions implied by the prescribed changes in atmospheric CO2 and the uptake/release of CO2 by the oceans and terrestrial biosphere.
 The separate effects on these surface fluxes of climate change alone (i.e., the carbon cycle feedback) and CO2 concentration changes alone can be estimated by comparing the allowable emissions in expt.
 6.1 with those found in expt.
-5.4 and 5.5 (if option 1 is selected, as described in Table 5). - 6.2a Baseline for prescribed climatological prescribed SST experiments that will estimate the CO2 and aerosol radiative forcings (expts.
-6.2b and 6.4a,b) - 6.2b Hansen-style diagnostic. - a) Determine the "fast" radiative responses to imposed changes in CO2.
+5.4 and 5.5 (if option 1 is selected, as described in Table 5). - 6.2a Baseline for prescribed SST experiments that will estimate the CO2 and aerosol radiative forcings (expts.
+6.2b and 6.4a,b)

+6.2b Hansen-style diagnostic.

+- a) Determine the "fast" radiative responses to imposed changes in CO2.
 The impact on TOA radiation provides an estimate of CO2 "radiative forcing" + stratospheric adjustment and "fast" responses of the troposphere/land surface region. - b) Determine the "fast" carbon cycle responses to imposed changes in CO2.
 The different surface carbon flux responses among models may provide, for example, information concerning differences in CO2 "fertilization" of vegetation. - 6.3 Abrupt quadrupling of CO2. - a) Evaluate the equilibrium climate sensitivity of the model following the Gregory regression approach.
-This is the only expt. that will allow us to determining climate sensitivity. - b) The experiment is initiated from the same point in the pre-industrial control run as expt.
-6.1 (at least 150 years before the end of the control). - c) Diagnose the strength of various feedbacks. - d) Alternate estimate the "fast" radiative response (but this estimate will likely be noisier than in 6.2b.) - 6.3-E Additional simulations with abrupt quadrupling of CO2 - a) Obtain a refined estimate of the "fast" radiative responses using the Gregory method. - b) Evaluate "fast" changes in carbon exchange between ocean and atmosphere.
+This is the only expt. that will allow us to determining climate sensitivity. - b) The experiment is initiated from the pre-industrial control run (at least 140 years before the end of the control). - c) Diagnose the strength of various feedbacks. - d) Alternate estimate the "fast" radiative response (but this estimate will likely be noisier than in 6.2b.) - 6.3-E Additional simulations with abrupt quadrupling of CO2 - a) Obtain a refined estimate of the "fast" radiative responses using the Gregory method. - b) Evaluate "fast" changes in carbon exchange between ocean and atmosphere.
 This component of carbon cycle response cannot be easily obtained from expts.
-6.2a,b, thus this experiment may be particularly helpful in determining whether the "slow" or "fast" responses are primarily responsible for the differences found in coupled carbon/climate models. - 6.4a,b Two Hansen-style diagnostic simulations to determine: 6.4a) total anthropogenic aerosol forcing for the year 2000, and 6.4b) sulfate aerosol forcing for the year 2000.
+6.2a,b, thus this experiment may be particularly helpful in determining whether the "slow" or "fast" responses are primarily responsible for the differences found in coupled carbon/climate models.